 What are your tech tools of choice for…

-I prefer to use Microsoft Teams because it is connected with a variety of other apps.
+I prefer to use Microsoft Teams because it is connected to a variety of other apps.
 Also, I can use my digital pen and avoid typing so much.

 Microsoft PowerPoint is a must for making online lessons!